Effects of High Tunnels on Lettuce, Parsley and Ciliantro in the Deep South

 • Sustainable Communities: sustainability measures

-2. To determine the difference in environment parameters between high tunnels and field production.
+2. Determine the difference in growth degree days between high tunnel/open field treatments.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.